ptnnx/Mophun/README.md

 Updates:

-— Added support for Symbian OS9.2.
+— Added support for Symbian OS 9.2.

 — Added icons for games.